DavidMorgan92/ecom/README.md

 3. Avoiding use of the LOWER function in the database query [here](https://github.com/DavidMorgan92/ecom/blob/c58546d810ce6a63f86320d62ba24d6c342ebac6/services/product-service.js#L70) to improve performance.
 4. Implement array of secret session keys so that keys can be periodically updated without immediately invalidating old sessions.
 5. Improve API error reporting.

+## Next steps

+I've implemented a method for creating products through the API by posting to /products.
+This requires the user to be logged in as an admin, so I've created a boolean is_admin column in the database in the account table.
+The only way to change this value is by editing the database directly.
+Admin users can create products but other users are not allowed to use this route.